 Suggestive: The evidence consists primarily of post-implementation data on program usage and pre- and post-implementation comparisons of recidivism rates (which may be partially attributable to the program).

 - Undetermined changes in health status: No data on the health status of parolees and newly released prisoners are available (either before or after implementation of the initiative).
-However, health project staff believe that linking more than an average of 130 individuals per year to medical homes has greatly improved the health of at least some of these individuals, compared with what it would have been without this linkage (updated June 2013).
+However, health project staff believe that linking more than an average of 130 individuals per year to medical homes has greatly improved the health of at least some of these individuals, compared with what it would have been without this linkage.

-- Contributing factor to a significant decline in recidivism: The overall recidivism rate for parolees has fallen since the program began, from 46 percent when the program began in 2007 to 21.8 percent in 2012 for 2-year parolees (updated June 2013).
-The 2012 recidivism rate for 18-month parolees is 17.7 percent, and it is 9.3 percent for 1-year parolees.
+- Contributing factor to a significant decline in recidivism: The overall recidivism rate for parolees has fallen since the program began, from 46 percent when the program began in 2007 to 21.8 percent in 2012 for 2-year parolees.
+The 2012 recidivism rate for 18-month parolees was 17.7 percent, and it was 9.3 percent for 1-year parolees.
 Although there is no way to determine what portion of this decline is due to the health project's medical services pathway, staff members believe that the program has made an important contribution to stabilizing these individuals in the community.
 The local department of corrections began a comprehensive evaluation of the program in August 2009 that will ultimately produce a 10-year trend analysis.

-- Assumed positive return on investment: The cost for health navigation services averages $177 per parolee.
+- Assumed positive return on investment: The cost for health navigation services averages $174 per parolee (updated June 2014).
 Consequently, the program appears to be highly cost effective, considering that each ex-prisoner who does not return to prison saves the state $31,000 a year.
-Additionally, information provided in June 2013 indicates that the total cost of the program since inception (roughly $424,000) is far less than the value of services, which includes $1,109,000 in pharmaceutical assistance plus other benefits (e.g., food assistance, health coverage programs, vision and dental services) to date.
+Additionally, information provided in June 2014 indicates that the total cost of the program since inception (roughly $436,750) is far less than the value of services, which includes $1,111,580 in pharmaceutical assistance plus other benefits (e.g., food assistance, health coverage programs, vision and dental services) to date.
+The average pharmaceutical assistance per parolee is $442 (updated June 2014).

 Planning and Development ProcessKey steps included the following: